Tribunal Staff

 The Tribunal comprises a team of experienced and qualified canon lawyers whose job is the promotion of matters of justice.
 It is also concerned with the investigation and judgment of marriage cases for nullity.

 The Judicial Vicar of the Diocese is Fr.
-Simon Blakesley (currently the Parish Priest of Newmarket) who was ordained in 1990 and qualified with a Licentiate (Masters Degree) in Canon Law from the University of St. Paul in Ottawa in 1991 since when he has been working for two days a week in the Marriage Tribunal.
+Simon Blakesley (currently the Parish Priest of Newmarket) who was ordained in 1990 and qualified with a Licentiate (Masters Degree) in Canon Law from the University of St. Paul in Ottawa in 1991 since when he has been working for one day a week in the Marriage Tribunal.

 We have a team of Associate Judges and two of these are assigned to each case and, with the Judicial Vicar, will reach a decision at a Tribunal Hearing.